 A few weeks ago I was at work and the wine & gift boutique down the street from our shop began tossing out boxes of “damaged” items.
 Thirty-five bars of chardonnay soap nicely boxed and tossed out because they no longer had labels.
 At first thought, these soaps would be an easy DIY project and a great addition to our Welcome Bags.
-The wine fragranced soap also coordinates with our gifted wine bottles which helps tie it all together!
+The wine fragranced soap also coordinated with our gifted wine bottles which tie it all together!

 Here’s how I made these soap labels.